 WordPress can also help you recover content if you lose your internet connection …

-(Recover content if you lose your internet connection)
+(WordPress can help you recover content if you lose your internet connection)

-Another improvement made after WordPress 4.6 is content recovery from loss of connection.
+Another improvement made after version 4.6 is content recovery from loss of connection.
 If you lose your internet connection while writing, your drafts are saved locally to your browser.
 When you return to edit, WordPress notifies you if there is a more recent draft, allowing you to restore the most recent version of your content …

 (Content recovery after loss of internet connection.
 Source: WordPress 4.6 updates)